Associate Degree Nursing Admissions

 7. GPA/Grade Requirements: Applicants must have a Cumulative GPA of 2.5 or higher.
 GPAs for applicants who have never taken any courses at SCC will be determined by averaging the Cumulative GPAs from all previously attended college/university transcripts.
 GPAs for students who have taken any courses at SCC will be determined by the SCC Cumulative GPA.
 All required pre-nursing courses must be completed with a grade of “C” or better to graduate.

 8. Entrance Exam Requirements: Applicants must complete the TEAS (Test of Essential Academic Skills) exam with a minimum composite score of 59.0% overall.
 Scores are only valid for 2 years (expiration date may be waived for recent LPN graduates applying directly to the ADN program).
 Scores from different testing sessions may not be combined to meet the minimum score.
-The exam may be taken a maximum of three times in one calendar year and there must be two weeks between testing dates.
+The exam may be taken a maximum of three times in one calendar year and there must be at least one month between testing dates.

 9. Application Readiness: Review and complete the Student Readiness Checklist.